ormeiry/App-Git-User/README.md

+# Git User

-Git User is a web app for searching GitHub users,
+## A web app for searching GitHub users.

+### what can you do?
-Getting info like followers, 5 recent repos, link to profile and more..
+Get info like followers, 5 recent repos, link to profile and more..

-For this project I used:
+### For this project I used:

 React,